advocacy

 • Ensure that 45G and other state-level tax programs continue to drive private investment in rail.

-Senator Chuck Grassley, Chairman of the Senate Finance Committee, July 2019
+Senator Mike Crapo, Chairman of the Senate Finance Committee, 2025

 Short lines serve the U.S. freight rail network as the first- and last-mile operators particularly in small town and rural America, handling one in five cars moving on the network annually.
 They are a critical connector, and serve all industries, but particularly energy, agriculture and manufacturing.

-Short lines inherited track and branch lines with decades of deferred maintenance, and therefore have had to devote significant portions of revenue (average of 25% annually) to rehabilitating this infrastructure to accommodate today’s 286-pound rail needs.
+Short lines inherited track and branch lines with decades of deferred maintenance, and therefore have had to devote significant portions of revenue (average of 25% annually) to rehabilitating this infrastructure to accommodate today’s standard rail cars that legally can carry up to 286,000 pounds of freight.

 railroad repair

-Congress answered the call in 2005, creating the Short Line Tax Credit, known by its tax line item reference — 45G.
-The credit has driven over $5B in private investment since its inception.
+Congress answered the call in 2005, creating the Railroad Maintenance Tax Credit, known by its tax line item reference.
+"45G," in the Internal Revenue Code of 1986, Title 26.
+The credit has driven over $8B in private investment since its inception.
 Extended by overwhelmingly bipartisan votes on six occasions, the tax credit was made permanent in December of 2020 as part of the Consolidated Appropriations Act.

 Key Takeaway: